VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

 + **<u>Morn Afah’s Edge</u>:**
 *Dragon-king Thordan* soft enrage.
 3 towers will appear on his hitbox.
 Each tower has to be soaked by one player, killing him in the process.
-Any unsoaked tower will wipe the group.
+Any non-soaked tower will wipe the group.
 *Dragon-king Thordan* will repeat this as soon as the previous towers explode, ultimately wiping the group.

     "Ultimately".. do you get it? (◞థ౪థ)ᴖ